Ministry of Finance seeks public feedback 1

 Besides, REACH will organize a Pre-Budget 2018 Conversation with contributors of the public on Tuesday, Dec five, 2017.

-The Conversation may be hosted by way of Ms. Indranee Rajah, Senior Minister of State within the Ministry of Law and Ministry of Finance, and Mr. Sam Tan, Minister of State within the Prime Minister’s Office, Ministry of Foreign Affairs and Ministry of Manpower and REACH chairman.
+The Conversation may be hosted by Ms. Indranee Rajah, Senior Minister of State within the Ministry of Law and Ministry of Finance, and Mr. Sam Tan, Minister of State within the Prime Minister’s Office, Ministry of Foreign Affairs, and Ministry of Manpower and REACH chairperson.

-A Pre-Budget Facebook Q&A session has been planned for Jan four, 2018, from 8.00 pm to 9.00 pm, where participants of the general public can be a part of the chat hosted on the REACH Facebook web page.
+A Pre-Budget Facebook Q&A session has been planned for Jan four, 2018, from 8.00 pm to 9.00 pm, where participants of the general public can participate in the chat hosted on the REACH Facebook web page.

 RELATED ARTICLES :

-Besides, Singaporeans can deliver their views and recommendations for the approaching Budget 2018 online, including through the Singapore Budget Website, the REACH Discussion Forum, the REACH Budget microsite, and the REACH Singapore Facebook web page.
+Besides, Singaporeans can deliver their views and recommendations for the approaching Budget 2018 online through the Singapore Budget Website, the REACH Discussion Forum, the REACH Budget microsite, and the REACH Singapore Facebook web page.

 Financial Reporting & Auditing In Singapore